Christian influences on the Islamic world: Prayer and worship

-Christian prayer in the Eastern Orthodox and Oriental Orthodox traditions employs bows and prostration.

 The religion of Islam was significantly molded by Assyrian Christians and Jews.
 In explicating the origin of the Islamic salat, academics state that it was influenced by the religions prevalent in the Middle East during the time of Muhammad, such as Christianity and Judaism.
 The five fixed prayer times in Islamic prayer may have their origins in the canonical hours of Christians, especially those used in the 4th century by believers in the Oriental Orthodox Churches (that were widely regarded as Miaphysite) who prayed seven times a day, given the extensive contact that Muhammad and his companions had with Syrian Christian monks.
 Abu Bakr and other early followers of Muhammad were exposed to these fixed times of prayer of the Syrian Christians in Abyssinia and likely relayed their observations to Muhammad, "placing the potential for Christian influence directly within the Prophet's circle of followers and leaders."
 Muhammad, who had direct contact with the Christians of Najrān in Yemen, would have been aware of the Christian practice of facing east while praying, which was ubiquitous in Christendom at the time.
 The position of prostration used by the Desert Fathers, Coptic Christian monks of Egypt, may have influenced the position of sujjud, marked by the Quranic symbol ۩.

 The German philosopher Nicholas of Cusa had discovered parts of Nestorian Christianity in the Quran.
 The Nestorian sect of Christianity was widely practiced in the Middle East during that time.
 Professor Guillaume, speaking of the Nestorians (but the same would apply to the Monophysites), writes:

 In their monasteries monks could be heard chanting their offices, so that the Arabs became accustomed to seeing the monks at prayer day and night, prostrating themselves with their faces to the ground.
 In prayer, the Christians turned to the east.
 Such men were a familiar sight on all caravan routes of Arabia.

 The Nestorian Christians were puritanical and opposed to showing images of Jesus and the cross.
 The Nestorians stance against images found firm place within the doctrines of Islam.

 Ritual washing before performing the Salah was influenced by the Jewish practice of washing one's hands and feet before praying, a practice common among the Jews in Syria, Yathrib and Yemen; the Babylonian Talmud teaches that in the absence of water, earth should be used, a practice adopted in Islam.
 The Jews face Jerusalem when praying and the Qur'an records that the early Muslims did the same, with the direction of prayer facing Mecca being changed to this later.
 Justin Paul Hienz regards these as clear examples of syncretism in which Judaism influenced religious practice in Islam.

 According to historian Philip Jenkins, Ramadan comes "from the strict Lenten discipline of the Syrian Churches", a postulation corroborated by other scholars, such as the theologian Paul-Gordon Chandler.